Reviews You Can Rely On

 New Version Available

 Since we tested the Thousand Heritage, the Heritage 2.0 has been released.
-The updated helmet has more vents on the top for extra airflow, as well as a magnetic light option and and updated fit designed to accommodate more head sizes.
+The updated helmet has more vents on the top for extra airflow, a magnetic light option, and an updated fit designed to accommodate more head sizes.
 Though we've yet to test this updated model, we're linking to it in our review.

 Despite all that there is to like about this model, we wouldn't be doing our job if we didn't point out some of the issues we unearthed during testing.
 In addition to being the most expensive model in our test, it's also the heaviest.
 The dial harness system, while highly adjustable, also pulls tension across the back of the head, which presses the front of the EPS shell against your forehead upon tightening.
-When the helmet is secured properly on your head, we noticed that a slight pressure point tends to develop on the forehead after a few minutes of riding.
+When the helmet was secured properly, we noticed that a slight pressure point tended to develop on the forehead after a few minutes of riding.
 We didn't experience any overt discomfort, but the feeling persisted every time we wore the helmet and tended to worsen over time.
-The vent ports in the EPS shell are relatively minimal, making any strenuous or long ride a sweaty affair, but we found that it breathed slightly better than the Retrospec CM-1.
-Another option worth considering is the affordable Retrospec CM-1.
-This helmet also offers a stylish, relaxed fit ideal for commuters but offers a more comfortable fit for a wide range of different shaped heads.
+The vent ports in the EPS shell are relatively minimal, making any strenuous or long ride a sweaty affair, but we found that it breathed slightly better than the Retrospec Remi, which is an affordable helmet that also offers a stylish, relaxed fit.
+The Remi is ideal for commuters but a more comfortable fit for a wide range of different-shaped heads.

 budget bike helmet - you might be mistaken for a harley rider in a skate style helmet...